-Lard and extra virgin olive oil, both made up of predominately monounsaturated fatty acids, are also quite heat stable.9
+Lard and extra virgin olive oil, both made up of predominately monounsaturated fatty acids, are also quite heat stable.28

 Are vegetable oils “heart healthy”?

-When we look at the underlying randomized clinical trials included in these meta-analyses, we see that several of them (like the Minnesota Coronary Experiment and the Sydney Diet Heart Study) show that diets higher in vegetable oils and lower in saturated fat do indeed lower total blood cholesterol, yet the lower cholesterol level does not improve mortality rates.32
+In some of the RCTs not included in the beneficial meta-analyses (like the Minnesota Coronary Experiment and the Sydney Diet Heart Study) diets higher in vegetable oils and lower in saturated fat did indeed lower total blood cholesterol.
+Yet the lower cholesterol level did not improve mortality rates.32

 Do vegetable oils increase cancer risk?

 As we struggle to understand cancer risk, diet is often identified as a key driver.
 But studies are all over the map.
-One observational trial (and the splashy headlines that follow) shows a particular food is protective; the next trial of the same food shows the opposite effect.18
+One observational trial (and the splashy headlines that follow) shows a particular food is protective; the next trial of the same food shows the opposite effect.36

-But ultimately, we must look to well-designed clinical trials (in humans) for answers.
+Ultimately, we must look to well-designed clinical trials for answers.
 There is little of this rigorous science available.
-An older trial, conducted in a Los Angeles Veterans’ home in the late 60s,20 revealed a large escalation of cancer mortality among men eating the experimental diet that was heavy in vegetable oils.
-(This trial also showed lower CVD mortality for those replacing dairy fats with vegetable oils.)
+An older trial, conducted in a Los Angeles Veterans’ home in the late 60s, revealed increased cancer mortality among men eating the experimental diet that was heavy in vegetable oils.39 (This trial also showed lower CVD mortality for those replacing dairy fats with vegetable oils.)